 Brandon is Manitoba's second-largest city.
-It was incorporated as a city in 1882, though its origins as a fur trade post date back far earlier, who traded with the Indigenous peoples of the Plains, such as the Sioux.
+It was incorporated as a city in 1882, though its origins as a fur trade post date back far earlier, trading with the Indigenous peoples of the Plains, such as the Sioux.
 Its modern foundation occurred during the rush of settlers that followed in the path of the Canadian Pacific Railway.
 The population grew rapidly, and it quickly became a service hub for the region.
 During the First World War, Brandon's Exhibition Building was used as an internment camp for enemy aliens.
 Today the Exhibition Building has been replaced by the headquarters of the Brandon Police Service.

 This project has been made possible by a grant from the Endowment Council of the Canadian First World War Internment Recognition Fund.